adriandeleon/aws-utils/README.md

 ### Installation.

-To include it in your project, there are two ways: local download, or add the my Github Packages maven repo to your m2 settings file.
+There are two ways to include the library using maven: a local download, or add the Github Packages maven repo to your m2 settings file.

 ### Local download.
  clone this repo and then and run: